Dermaplaning in Brooklyn NYC

 Its a favorite of models, actresses and makeup artists who need to avoid cake-y makeup applications that will show poorly under harsh lights and high definition cameras (attention brides, this can be your issue, too).

-Calm Beauty's unique approach
+Calm Beauty's unique approach to dermaplaning

 Your skin will be prepared with a special hydrating lubricant so the blade glides easily on even the most dehydrated, sensitive or reactive skins.